Supernova: Telescope findings

 With the development of the astronomical telescope, observation and discovery of fainter and more distant supernovae became possible.
 The first such observation was of SN 1885A in the Andromeda Galaxy.
-A second supernova, SN 1895B, was discovered in NGC 5253 a decade later.
+A decade later, two further supernovae, SN 1895A and SN 1895B, were discovered in NGC 4424 and NGC 5253 respectively.
 Early work on what was originally believed to be simply a new category of novae was performed during the 1920s.
 These were variously called "upper-class Novae", "Hauptnovae", or "giant novae".
-The name "supernovae" is thought to have been coined by Walter Baade and Zwicky in lectures at Caltech in 1931.
+The name "supernovae" is thought to have been coined by Walter Baade and Fritz Zwicky in lectures at Caltech in 1931.
 It was used, as "super-Novae", in a journal paper published by Knut Lundmark in 1933, and in a 1934 paper by Baade and Zwicky.
 By 1938, the hyphen was no longer used and the modern name was in use.